 It's also jumped happily around into different time settings, from its origins in the Second World War, back to the First World War, and of course into both modern combat scenarios and even futuristic science fiction.

-Now, developer DICE is hard at work on Battlefield 6, the next entrant in the series.
+Now, developer DICE is hard at work on Battlefield 6, the next entry in the series.
 We've rounded up everything we know about the next Battlefield game, right here, so that you can stay on top of things.
 Keep checking back, as we'll update this story whenever new details come out.

 Battlefield 6 release date